 - A lender can use federated querying, yet another type of federated data processing that executes queries across distributed datasets, to retrieve relevant information such as education level, occupation or social network size using data from multiple social media platforms without accessing their individual profiles.

-Use Case Story: Virtual and Federated Data Lakehouse for Trading
+Use Case Story: A Federated Data Lakehouse for Trading

 Federated data processing is a technique that allows multiple parties to collaborate on data analysis without sharing their raw data.
 This can help to preserve privacy, security and compliance while enabling data-driven insights and innovation.
 We talk about a common use case of how Blossom Sky helps to improve a trading platform in the financial services industry.
 Imagine a global trading platform that connects various market participants in multiple geographic regions, such as brokers, dealers, exchanges and clearing houses.
 The platform allows them to execute trades, manage orders and settle transactions.
 However, the platform faces some challenges in terms of data quality, latency and scalability.
 For example: